AdEx (ADX) Price Tops $0.15 on Exchanges

-AdEx (CURRENCY:ADX) traded up 2% against the US dollar during the 1-day period ending at 21:00 PM E.T. on October 5th.
-One AdEx coin can currently be bought for about $0.15 or 0.00001407 BTC on popular exchanges.
-AdEx has a total market cap of $15.25 million and approximately $611,806.00 worth of AdEx was traded on exchanges in the last 24 hours.
-In the last seven days, AdEx has traded 3.4% lower against the US dollar.
+AdEx (CURRENCY:ADX) traded up 2% against the US dollar during the 24 hour period ending at 21:00 PM ET on October 8th.
+One AdEx coin can now be bought for about $0.15 or 0.00001407 BTC on popular exchanges.
+AdEx has a market capitalization of $15.25 million and $611,806.00 worth of AdEx was traded on exchanges in the last day.
+During the last seven days, AdEx has traded down 3.4% against the US dollar.

 - Polygon (MATIC) traded up 2.4% against the dollar and now trades at $1.32 or 0.00002639 BTC.